We can't create the most awesome kids television in the world without the most awesome artists in the world.

 Upon receipt of your submission materials through FluidReview, your work will be reviewed shortly thereafter.
-If chosen as a semi-finalist, you will first be called for a phone interview and potentially, a second in-person interview with the Program's Vice President.
+If chosen as a semi-finalist, you will first be called for a phone interview and potentially, a second in-person interview.
 If chosen as a finalist, you will be called for a panel review.
 PLEASE BE PATIENT.
 DUE TO HIGH VOLUME AND THE NATURE OF THE NOTIFICATION PROCESS, WE WILL BE UNABLE TO PROVIDE ANY INFORMATION REGARDING YOUR STATUS.

 Due to the high volume of submissions to our Program, we are unable to provide you with such feedback.